 Brazil 1-7 Germany, July 8th 2014, Belo Horizonte, Brazil – semi-finals

 Belo Horizonte was already an important city in the history of the World Cup after USA's shocking 1-0 victory over England in 1950.
-But after the 8th of July of 2014, the American’s upset would even seem small.
+But after the 8th of July of 2014, the Americans' upset would even seem small.

 The Germans had a tremendous start in the World Cup, thrashing Portugal by 4-0.
 Then, an exciting draw with Ghana (2-2) and a narrow win over the USA meant they were qualified to the next round as their group winners.
 Just like Brazil, Germany had problems in the second round, but managed to defeat Algeria by 2-1 after extra time.
-A difficult but well deserved triumph over France in the quarter-finals (1-0) sent Joachim Löw’s side to its fourth consecutive semi-final.
+A difficult but well deserved triumph over France in the quarter-finals (1-0) sent Joachim Löw’s side to their fourth consecutive semi-final.

 Even without Neymar, injured, and captain Thiago Silva, suspended, journalists from all around the globe predicted a close match.
-Brazil, in fact, tried to dominate in the early stages of the encounter, but after a well taken corner by Toni Kroos in the 11th minute, Thomas Müller put Die Mannschaft ahead.
+Brazil, in fact, tried to dominate in the early stages of the encounter, but after a well taken corner by Toni Kroos at the 11th minute, Thomas Müller put Die Mannschaft ahead.

-Brazil tried to get up and put up some fight, but its defense was completely wrecked in the next 18 minutes.
-Firstly, Miroslav Klose broke Ronaldo’s record as the all-time top goalscorer in World Cups: 2-0.
+Brazil tried to get up and put up some fight, but its defense got completely wrecked in the next 18 minutes.
+First, Miroslav Klose broke Ronaldo’s record as the all-time top goalscorer in World Cups: 2-0.
 At this point, some fans were already crying as if they had already foreseen what was about to happen.
-One minute later, Toni Kroos also put his name on history books and scored the fastest brace ever in the tournament (between the 24th and 26th minutes).
+One minute later, Toni Kroos also put his name on the history books and scored the fastest brace ever in the tournament (between the 24th and 26th minutes).
 When Kroos made it 3-0, the German commentator Béla Réthy was already astonished - “Was ist denn hier los?!” (“What is going on here?!”).
-After another successful counterattack, Sami Khedira made it 5-0 in the 29th minute.
+After another successful counterattack, Sami Khedira made it 5-0 at the 29th minute.
 Those were the fastest four goals scored ever in a World Cup: from the 23rd to the 29th minute.

-After the unbelievable, shocking, absurd, unimaginable win, the Germans were the favorites in the final against Argentina.
+After the unbelievable, shocking, absurd, unimaginable win, the Germans were the favourites in the final against Argentina.
 And they managed to confirm that, winning the fourth star for their national shirt after a thrilling 1-0 triumph in extra time.

 The biggest tragedy in Brazilian football history triggered many demands from fans and press regarding the lack of investment in young players’ development and sport infrastructure, poor management, clubs' financial organization, among many other issues.
 One year after the infamous defeat, almost nothing has changed and the national team recently had another poor display, this time in the 2015 Copa América, being eliminated by Paraguay in the quarter-finals.
 They are going to have a difficult time in the 2018 World Cup qualifiers, no doubt.